auth0/docs/articles/tokens/idp.md

 ## How to obtain Identity Provider access tokens

-Identity Provider (IdP) access tokens can be obtained by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an API token generated with  `read:user_idp_tokens` scope after the user has authenticated with the IdP.
+Identity Provider (IdP) access tokens can be obtained by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope after the user has authenticated with the IdP.

+### 1. Get the user id from the user profile

 **NOTE:** For examples of profiles as returned by various social providers, see: [Normalized User Profile](/user-profile/normalized)

-### 1. Get the user id from the user profile

 ### 2. Call the Auth0 API

+`curl -H "Authorization: Bearer {Auth0 access_token}" https://${account.namespace}/api/v2/users/{userid}`

 ## How to control contents of IdP access tokens